Last Updated on March 13, 2022 by Dave Schoenbeck

 - Understand your costs and your gross margin requirements.
 Discounting is very expensive and rarely increases sales enough to offset the discount.

-- Reshape your offering to a new market or a more discreet market that is more price-tolerant (one that is more affluent and less demanding.)
+- Could you reshape your offering to a new or more discreet market that is more price-tolerant (one that is more affluent and less demanding.)

-- Expand your product or service assortment so that you are perceived as unique.
+- You can expand your product or service assortment to be perceived as unique.

-- Find a way to generate marketing buzz in your marketplace and build pricing power.
+- You can find a way to generate marketing buzz in your marketplace and build pricing power.

-- Create bundles of products and services and make the optics of your pricing strategies fuzzier.
-Your competitors are likely just using a simple price markdown.
+- Create bundles of products and services to make your pricing strategies more opaque.
+Your competitors are likely using a simple price markdown.

-- If you need to do item and price advertising, show fewer items but at more competitive prices.
+- If you need to advertise items and prices, show fewer items at more competitive prices.

-- Upgrade your look at anything the customer sees, like your website, sales collateral, packaging, uniforms, etc. A snappy brand will build more trust upon the first impression.
+- Upgrade the look of anything the customer sees, such as your website, sales collateral, packaging, uniforms, etc. A snappy brand will build more trust from the first impression.

 - Create a sense of urgency by making your products harder to buy or limited in nature.